 Throughout each year, during the fall and winter months especially, we are all at risk of developing a respiratory infection at any given time.
 Studies have shown that the average person comes down with a viral/bacterial infection of the upper respiratory tract around 2 times per year.
 Upper respiratory infections can at times lead to lower respiratory infections, which are more severe and can sometimes cause death.
 Harmful viruses and bacteria that can attack the respiratory tracts are usually hard to spot until it is too late and are also highly contagious.

-Being around someone who is sick with illnesses such as Covid-19, common cold, flu, bronchitis, sinus infection, and several other conditions significantly increases one's risk of catching a viral/bacterial infection.
+Being around someone who is sick with illnesses such as the common cold, flu, bronchitis, pneumonia, sinus infection, and several other conditions significantly increases one's risk of catching a viral/bacterial infection.
 Over the cooler times of the year when the temperatures drop, viruses and bacteria thrive, putting us at increased risk of respiratory infections as our bodies adapt to the change in weather conditions.
 Risk can also increase as we move into our older years.

 Over time, the human aging process can result in a decline in both mind and bodily functions.
 Of these functions, one of the most important is our immune system function and the ability to fight off diseases.
 When our immune system becomes weakened, viruses and bacteria can attack harder on our respiratory tracts as these are less protected than in those of us with a strong and fully-functioning immune system.